muthhus/narchy/README.md

   natural way, and enhanced with the added expressiveness of shades of NAL truth and budget.

+### Deep Variable Introduction
+See VarIntroduction.java and subclasses, and which rules apply them.

- _Many other changes remain to be documented._
+### _Many other changes remain to be documented._

 ## Contents